LoicKonan/4883-PT-Konan/Assignments/A05/README.md

 </pre>

 - Write a **program that will determine whether this event occurs within a reasonable time**.
-- Time is measured from the instant when they all turned green simultaneously, although the initial portion while they are all still green is excluded from the reckoning.
+- **Time is measured from the instant when they all turned green simultaneously**, although the initial portion while they are all still green is excluded from the reckoning.

 ### Files